EFL - ESL activities and games for teaching subject and object pronouns

 3. She stole his football.

 4. They listened to their song/band.

 6. I went to their party.

 More A2 level ESL lesson plans

 If you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for elementary level students, A2 lower and A2 upper.
 For other levels, see the entire collection of ESL lesson plans.
 Our suggested next lesson is on the past simple negative.
-Also, Android users can access all of our materials through the TEFL Handbook app.
+Also, Android and iOS users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for English teachers.